atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

     command: sleep infinity
 ```

 Here we are creating a devcontainer service that uses the Dockerfile we created.
-We then mount three volumes onto the container: one for our worksapce files, one for git configuration files and one for our ssh keys.
+We then mount three volumes onto the container: one for our workspace files, one for git configuration files and one for our ssh keys.

 Now, update the `.devcontainer/devcontainer.json` to use the new docker compose file:

 ```json
 {